anushka-jha/SNIG-OpenSoft-23/README.md

 # Banking Platform

 ## Description
 A banking system built with MERN stack, and uses API's.
-This banking system enables four main different flows or implementations:
+This banking system enables eight main different flows or implementations:
 1. SignUp Page > Login
 2. Login > Dashboard
 3. Dashboard > My profile > Displaying all the necessary information of users